joearms/old.blog/_posts/2013-12-16-on-the-road-again.md

 David Turner is the man who ``rediscovered'' functional programming.
-Perhaps rediscovered is the wrong word, but it was Davids work that connected Churches Lambda calculus (1941) with work on Combinatorial logic by Curry and Freys (1958) and made the first lazy functional programming language (SASL) in 1972.
+Perhaps rediscovered is the wrong word, but it was Davids work that connected Churches Lambda calculus (1941) with work on Combinatorial logic by Curry and Freys (1958) and which led to the purely functional programming language (SASL) in 1972.

 David's SASL was inspired by Peter Landin's ISWIM.
 SASL was first implemented in LISP over a weekend by Tony Davie, and reimplemeted by David in BCPL in 1973.
-Lazy functional programming languages were born.
+In 1976 David redesigned SASL and lazy functional programming languages were born.

 SASL was, like Erlang, dynamically typed.
 I asked David about this, he seemed unconcerned.
 Some of his language had dynamic types, others